JustCarmen/fancy_database_backup/README.md

 Installation & upgrading
 ------------------------
 For more information about these subjects go to the JustCarmen help pages: http://www.justcarmen.nl/help

+The first time you start the configuration page of this module you will be lead through the installation process of MyOOSDumper.
+Just follow the instructions to complete the installation.

 Bugs and feature requests
 -------------------------